9 Basic Steps to get Started as an Analyst

 2 Based on your IMP analysis, you must evaluate the value of the impact from -5 to +5 based on how positive or negative the impact is.

-👉 Step 5: Assess scale and value is a must-read article before you start rating analyses and writing your own.
+👉 Step 5: Assess severity and value is a must-read article before you start rating analyses and writing your own.
 If want to improve your rating skills why not join our next Certified Impact Rater Training?
 It will give you the detail and skills to better rate the impact in each analysis.

 Step 6: Use the right standards